Nonintegrability of the restricted three-body problem: Determination of nonintegrability for

 \begin{thm} Let $\Gamma$ be any domain in $\Cset/T^\ast\Zset$ containing $\Rset/T^\ast\Zset$ and $\gamma_\theta$.
 Suppose that assumption~{\rm(A1)} and {\rm(A2)} hold for some $\theta=\theta_0\in\Tset^m$.
 Then the system \eqref{eqn:aasys} is not meromorphically integrable in the Bogoyavlenskij sense near the resonant periodic orbit $(I,\theta)=(I^\ast,\omega(I^\ast)\tau+\theta_0)$ with $\tau\in\Gamma$ such that the first integrals and commutative vector fields also depend meromorphically on $\epsilon$ near $\epsilon=0$, when the domains of the independent and dependent variables are extended to regions in $\Cset$ and $\Cset^\ell\times(\Cset/2\pi\Zset)^m$, respectively.
 Moreover, if {\rm(A2)} holds for any $\theta\in\Delta$, where $\Delta$ is a dense set in $\Tset^m$, then the conclusion holds for any resonant periodic orbit on the resonant torus $\T^\ast$. \end{thm}

 Our basic idea of the proof of Theorem~\ref{thm:tool} is similar to that of Morales-Ruiz \cite{M02}, who studied time-periodic {Hamiltonian} perturbations of single-degree-of-freedom Hamiltonian systems and showed a relationship of their nonintegrability with a version due to Ziglin \cite{Z82a} of the Melnikov method \cite{M63} when the small parameter $\epsilon$ is regarded as a state variable.
 Here the Melnikov method enables us to detect transversal self-intersection of complex separatrices of periodic orbits unlike the standard version \cite{GH83,M63,W03}.
 More concretely, under some restrictive conditions, he essentially proved that they are meromorphically nonintegrable when the small parameter is taken as one of the state variables if the Melnikov functions are not identically zero, based on a generalized version due to Ayoul and Zung \cite{AZ10} of the Morales-Ramis theory \cite{M99,MR01}.
 We also use their generalized versions of the Morales-Ramis theory and its extension, the Morales-Ramis-Sim\'o theory \cite{MRS07}, to prove Theorem~\ref{thm:tool}.
 These generalized theories enable us to show the nonintegrability of general differential equations in the Bogayavlenskij sense by using differential Galois groups \cite{CH11,PS03} of their variational or higher-order variational equations along nonconstant particular solutions.
 We extend the idea of Morales-Ruiz \cite{M02} to higher-dimensional non-Hamiltonian systems near periodic orbits.
-In \cite{Y21a}, Theorem~\ref{thm:tool} was also applied to several nearly integrable systems containing time-periodic perturbation of single-degree-of-freedom Hamiltonian systems.
-Moreover, in \cite{Y21b} it was used directly to give a new proof of Poincar\'e's result of \cite{P92} on the restricted three-body problem.

 For the proof of Theorem~\ref{thm:tool}, we first consider systems of the general form

 where $f:\Cset^n\times\Cset\to\Cset^n$ is meromorphic, and describe direct consequences of the generalized versions due to Ayoul and Zung \cite{AZ10} of the Morales-Ramis theory \cite{M99,MR01} when the parameter $\epsilon$ is regarded as a state variable in \eqref{eqn:fsys} near $\epsilon=0$.
 Let $x=\bar{x}(t)$ be a periodic orbit in the unperturbed system